 Welcome!

-Our does are tall, smooth, and show great dairy character.
-We select for proper udder conformation and excellent dairy temperament.
+The does are tall, smooth, and show great dairy character.
+I select for proper udder conformation and excellent dairy temperament.
 Most does are bred to kid at 12-18 months old and mature slowly.
 They reach their adult height generally at 4 and finish filling out by the time they are five years old.

-Does are vaccinated with C D &T, Lysigin, and with a Pasturella vaccine yearly, BoSeinjections are given 3 times per year and copper boluses once per year.
+Does are vaccinated with C D &T, Lysigin, and with a Pasturella vaccine yearly, BoSe injections are given 2 times per year and copper boluses once per year.
 Kids are weaned at about 10-12 weeks.
-They are vaccinated for CD&T at 8 weeks, 6mos. and one year.
-They are given Baycox to prevent cocci and are fed grain with Decox until they reach breeding size when they are taken off grain until they are one month from kidding.
+They are vaccinated for CD&T at 6mos. and one year.
+They are given Calf Pro to prevent cocci and are fed grain in addition to their alfalfa, until they breeding size when they are taken off grain until they are one month from kidding.

-Because we are greatly concerned about the continued goat doedevelopment of the Nubian breed , we only sell bucks out of does that are of proven quality.
-If you see a breeding that you are interested in obtaining a buck, please contact us immediately as we only keep bucks that are pre ordered.
-Please feel free to contact us for extended pedigree information on any of the does or bucks you see here.
-Anyone wishing to purchase a wether for packing or other purposes, please contact us and pre order.
-Wethers will be $75 at 6 weeks of age or less and will be raised on our CAE prevention program.
+Because I am greatly concerned about the continued development of the Nubian breed, I will only sell bucks out of does that are of proven quality.
+If you see a breeding that you are interested in obtaining a buck from, please contact me immediately as I only keep bucks that are pre ordered.
+Please feel free to contact me for extended pedigree information on any of the does or bucks you see here.
+Anyone wishing to purchase a wether for packing or other purposes, please contact me and pre order.
+Wethers will be $100 at 6 weeks of age or less and will be raised on our CAE prevention program.
 All doe kids and pre ordered buck kids are raised on pasteurized milk and heat treated colostrum from does tested negative for CAE.

 Click here to see our Breeding Plan